Avalanche Canada extends warning into Banff, Yoho, Kootenay and Jasper national parks

 It extends from the southern boundaries of the Purcell Wilderness Conservancy and Kokanee and Valhalla provincial parks to Williston Lake north of Pine Pass and Mackenzie, B.C.

-Avalanche Canada says a cold, dry start to the winter created weak layers in the snowpack.
+Avalanche Canada said a cold, dry start to the winter created weak layers in the snowpack.

+“The snowpack is currently in a precarious state,” Simon Horton, senior forecaster for Avalanche Canada, said Friday in a statement.

-“Sticking to lower angle slopes and choosing smaller objectives that minimize the consequences of an avalanche are examples of how to reduce the risk,” it says in the warning.
+“Sticking to lower angle slopes and choosing smaller objectives that minimize the consequences of an avalanche are examples of how to reduce the risk,” it said in the warning.

+The organization said backcountry users should always check the avalanche forecast before heading out.
+Each member of the group should also carry essential rescue gear, such as a transceiver, probe and shovel, and know how to use it.

 This report by The Canadian Press was first published Dec.
 30, 2022.